ocaml/ocaml.org/data/rss/janestreet/of-pythons-and-camels.md

 ---

 <p>Welcome to another post in our series of how to use OCaml for machine learning.
-In previous posts we’ve discussed <a href="https://blog.janestreet.com/deep-learning-experiments-in-ocaml/">artistic style-transfer</a> and
+In previous posts we&rsquo;ve discussed <a href="https://blog.janestreet.com/deep-learning-experiments-in-ocaml/">artistic style-transfer</a> and
 <a href="https://blog.janestreet.com/playing-atari-games-with-ocaml-and-deep-rl/">reinforcement learning</a>.
-If you haven’t read these feel
+If you haven&rsquo;t read these feel
-free to do so now, we’ll wait right here until you’re done.
+free to do so now, we&rsquo;ll wait right here until you&rsquo;re done.
 Ready?
-Ok, let’s continue …</p>
+Ok, let&rsquo;s continue &hellip;</p>